rayyaw/flash-patcher/README.md

 ### Python Files

-You can also call arbitrary python files to execute inside of a stage file, with the following API:
+Arbitrary Python scripts can be referenced in the stage file.
+They should be placed in the patch folder, and will be executed inside the decompiled directory, with the following API:

 - Only Python 3 is supported.
 - The name of the Python file must not contain spaces.